intersystems/healthshare-sample-container-deploy/README.md

 <!-- omit in toc -->
 # healthshare-sample-container-deploy

 This repository contains sample deployment files to deploy HealthShare (HS) applications as container stacks.
-Note that these are sample files intended to be used along with the official HS user documentation (TODO: Add link).
+Note that these are sample files intended to be used along with the [HealthShare user documentation](https://docs.intersystems.com/hs202311/csp/docbook/DocBook.UI.Page.cls).

 **These sample files ARE NOT intended for direct usage in production environments.**

-A single HS application consists of a stack with two containers: a web gateway container and a HS instance container.
-Below we describe the sample files provided in this repository to deploy such HS applications.
+A single HealthShare application consists of a stack with two containers: a Web Gateway container and a HealthShare instance container.
+Below we describe the sample files provided in this repository to deploy such HealthShare applications.

 - [Structure](#structure)
 - [sample\_deploy](#sample_deploy)